 On this page

-If you feel like you’ve missed the boat when it comes to building your retirement savings, it could be time to use an often overlooked opportunity to put a little extra into your super.
+If you feel like you’ve missed the boat when it comes to building your retirement savings, don’t despair.
+You may be eligible to use an often-overlooked opportunity to put a chunk of cash into your super and reduce your tax bill at the same time.

-Making a carry-forward contribution can be an easy way to boost the balance of your super account if you have cash to spare.
+Making a carry-forward contribution is an easy way to boost your super balance if you have cash to spare.

 So, what is a carry-forward contribution and are you eligible to make one?